ggerganov/llama.cpp/examples/infill/README.md

 ## Interaction

-The `infill` program offers a seamless way to interact with LLaMA models, allowing users to receive real-time infill suggestions.
+The `infill` program offers a seamless way to interact with JARVIS models, allowing users to receive real-time infill suggestions.
 The interactive mode can be triggered using `--interactive`, and `--interactive-first`

 ### Interaction Options